top of page

 (a) in the case of an individual--70 penalty units, [see note1 for $s]

-(b) in the case of a body corporate--345 penalty units.” [see note 2 for $s]
+(b) in the case of a body corporate--345 penalty units. [see note 2 for $s]

 WorkCover/SafeWork NSW exempted clause 58 (2)

-PCBUs must comply with clause 58(2) from the 1 st January 2024
+Organisations must comply with clause 58(2) from the 1st January 2024

-PCBUs duty to manage risks in the workplace
+PCBU duty to manage risks in the workplace

 A noise assessment can be done as part of the risk management process.
-Testing of staff for noise-related hearing loss may be required in the event of incidents in the workplace and can be conducted regularly for early prevention in workplaces where noise cannot be eliminated and PPE is in use.
+Testing of staff for noise-related hearing loss may be required in the event of incidents in the workplace and can be conducted regularly for early prevention in workplaces where noise cannot be eliminated, and PPE is in use.

 SafeWork NSW Inspectors visit and inspect